dprint/dprint/website/config.md

 }
 ```

-Or even references to multiple configuration files ordered by precedence:
+Referencing multiple configuration files is also supported.
+These should be ordered by precedence:

 ```json
 {